V-MalM/Web-Design-Challenge/README.md

     * The source is from exporting the `.csv` file as HTML by first using pandas to read the csv file to a dataframe and then using Pandas method `to_html` that generates an HTML table from the dataframe.

-### Website pages
+### Navigation

-Created a navigation menu at the top of each page that:
+Site has navigation menu at the top of each page that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.